 Hello programmers, in today’s article, we will discuss and explain the Numpy axis in python.
 Understanding the use of axes in a Numpy array is not very simple.
 But let’s start with this.
 The Numpy axis is very similar to axes in a cartesian coordinate system.
-Before we start with how Numpy axes are used.
-Let me familiarize you with the Numpy axis concept a little more.
+Before we start with how Numpy axes, let me familiarize you with the Numpy axis concept a little more.

 Axis 0 (Direction along Rows) – Axis 0 is called the first axis of the Numpy array.
 This axis 0 runs vertically downward along the rows of Numpy multidimensional arrays, i.e., performs column-wise operations.

 Axis 1 (Direction along with columns) – Axis 1 is called the second axis of multidimensional Numpy arrays.
-Axis 1 sums horizontally along with the columns of the arrays.
+As a result, Axis 1 sums horizontally along with the columns of the arrays.
 It performs row-wise operations.

 NOTE: The above Numpy axis description is only for 2D and multidimensional arrays.
 It works differently for 1D arrays discussed later in this article.